Loading...

 Choose Whole Grain Bread

-Opt for whole grain or multigrain bread instead of white bread.
-The fiber content in whole grain bread can help moderate blood sugar levels.
+Opt for whole grain or multi-grain bread instead of white bread.
+These options contain more fiber, which helps to moderate blood sugar levels.

 Incorporate Healthy Fats

-Add a small amount of healthy fats, like avocado slices or a drizzle of olive oil, which can help slow down the absorption of carbohydrates.
+Add a small amount of healthy fats, such as avocado slices or a drizzle of olive oil, which can help slow down the absorption of glucose.

 healthspan-mbl